Sydney-o9/Starmania/README.md

 - To be able to assert additional scenarios, I am using [truffle-assertions](https://github.com/rkalis/truffle-assertions)

-As an example, this allows me to test reversion if a star does not exist:
+As an example, this allows us to test reversion if a star does not exist:

 ```
 await truffleAssert.reverts(